Propagation of quantum gravity-modified gravitational waves on a classical FLRW spacetime: Effective equations of motion and phenomenology

 Comparing with the classical solution where we identify $ka^{2}=\omega_{c}$, with $\omega_{c}$ being the classical angular speed, we notice that up to first order the polymer angular speeds are

-Although these are perturbative and approximate and even though we have neglected higher harmonics in \eqref{eq:polyA-Abar-pert} and \eqref{eq:polyE-Abar-pert}, the above two equations reveal a curious phenomenon.
-Noting that $\omega_{c}=ka^{2}$ and the group velocity being
+Although these are perturbative and approximate and even though we have neglected higher harmonics in Eqs. \eqref{eq:polyA-Abar-pert} and \eqref{eq:polyE-Abar-pert}, the above two equations reveal a curious phenomenon.
+Noting that $\omega_{c}=ka^{2}$ and with the group velocity being

 with $\omega_{\textrm{poly}}$ being either $\omega_{\nu}^{(\mathcal{A})}$ or $\omega_{\nu}^{(\mathcal{E})}$, we obtain